DTJF/fbdoc/src/doc/Examples.md

 It's different for gtk-doc.
 Each and every documentation comment needs a list of the symbols the comment referes to.
-It's a boring job to copy the symbol names from the source code to the documentation comment. fb-doc can support this process.
+It's a boring job to copy the symbol names from the source code to the documentation comment.
+\Proj can support this process.

 \note The source code in this section contains verbatim blocks instead
        of code blocks, because Doxygen miss-interpretes the \\ \p brief